shivannis/xandr-docs-public/xandr-docs/articles/monetize/block-a-brand-using-ad-quality-rules.md

     brands to block.

-    If a brand you wish to block does not appear in the search results, submit a support ticket at
-    https://help.xandr.com requesting to add the
-    brand to Xandr's database.
+    If a brand you wish to block does not appear in the search results, submit a support ticket at [Customer Support Portal](https://help.xandr.com) requesting to add the brand to Xandr's database.

 1. Select the checkbox for each brand you want to block.